In the UK, since 1976, the habitat specialists butterflies index has fallen by 77%, whilst wider countryside abundance is down by 46%.

 Butterflies in Norfolk

-The current butterfly list for Norfolk includes thirty-nine species.
-These range from very widespread and common species such as Peacock, and Large White to species with extremely restricted distributions such as the Swallowtail.
+There are thirty-nine species of butterfly found across Norfolk.
+These range from very widespread and common species, such as the Peacock and Large White, to species with extremely restricted distributions like the Swallowtail.

-Based on the records from 2014 we have provide a list of the butterflies seen which can be found here.
+Based on the records from 2014, we have provided a list of the butterflies seen across Norfolk.